samrauer/aerospace/README.md

-# Aerospace.js
+# Aerospace Utils

-Aerospace.js is a typescript/javascript library that will compute gas dynamics problems for you
+Aerospace Utils is a typescript/javascript library that will compute gas dynamics problems for you

 ## Installation